The modified Ford Autolite/Motorcraft 5200 dual fuel carburetor mounts to our 6-cylinder Chevy sawmill powerplant with a home made adapter box.

 Because we used an outboard motor throttle control on the sawmill, we fabricated two slotted collars — from 1" sections of 1/4" pipe — to accommodate the grooved cable housings which came with that piece of hardware.
 By tacking the collars to the support arm, then welding the arm to the side of the adapter box (after first positioning the carburetor on top of the chamber to assure proper alignment with the throttle shafts), we were able to provide a sturdy mount for both gasoline and wood-gas control cables.
 (Of course, if you should choose to use a different kind of throttle arrangement, it'd be a simple matter to weld whatever hardware was required to that support arm instead.)

-The photographs accompanying this article illustrate the modifications that must be made to the carburetor body itself in order to complete the conversion.
-These, together with their captions, should be all you'll need to build your own dual-fuel carburetor based on our design . . . which can be adapted to any gasoline-powered engine of 300 cubic inches or less.
+The document Two Barrel Conversion for Small Engines illustrates the modifications that must be made to the carburetor body itself in order to complete the conversion.
+These, together with their captions, should be all you'll need to build your own dual-fuel carburetor based on our design.
+It can be adapted to any gasoline-powered engine of 300 cubic inches or less.

-In our conversion, the primary — or gasoline — throttle linkage remained stock . . . and the secondary, or wood-gas, setup demanded little more than the addition of a 1/8" X 3/4" X 3" arm to the throttle shaft, which we connected to the throttle cable of a motorcycle twist-grip equipped with a manual cruise control (refer to Photo 26).
+In our conversion, the primary — or gasoline — throttle linkage remained stock, and the secondary, or wood-gas, setup demanded little more than the addition of a 1/8" x 3/4" x 3" arm to the throttle shaft, which we connected to the throttle cable of a motorcycle twist-grip equipped with a manual cruise control.

 The secondary choke flap position, which determines the amount of air entering the wood-gas section of the carburetor, can be adjusted with a bicycle gearshift lever and cable.
 (This setup, like that on the smoke throttle, is secured to the controlled component by way of a crimped eyelet at the cable's tip.)
 A second bike shifter — this one connected to the center rivet of the distributor's vacuum advance diaphragm — governs the engine's ignition timing under load.

-The step-by-step four-barrel carburetor conversion is detailed in the accompanying photos and captions, and the modified fuel mixer should be compatible with any V-8 engine having a displacement greater than 300 cubic inches.
+The step-by-step four-barrel carburetor conversion is detailed in the document Four Barrel Conversion for Big Block Engines.
+The modified fuel mixer should be compatible with any V-8 engine having a displacement greater than 300 cubic inches.